superstarlifter/doc/docs/how_to/data.md

 Certain field types allow you to change the formatting of the displayed value.
 Format options will appear in the Field Definition after you have selected an appropriate data type.

 #### Format
-Click the **Format** drop-down field to display the available pre-defined choices for the data type.
+Click the **Format** drop-down field to display the available predefined choices for the data type.

 <img src="../assets/formatting_choices_matt.png"  style="width:800px" class="border"></img>

 #### Custom formatting
-If your desired format is not listed in the formatting choices, you have to option to customize the format using the **Format** field in the data dictionary.
+If your desired format is not listed, you have to option to customize it using the **Format** field in the data dictionary.
 This field will be auto-populated with the format definition of the **Format** field from the Fields UI.
-You can use this value as a starting point for your custom format.
+You can use this value as a starting point.

 To access the data dictionary, right click on the collection header and select **Show dictionary**

 <img src="../assets/custom_data_format1_matt.png"  style="width:800px" class="border"></img>

-Changes to the **Format** field in the dictionary will overried the **Format** value in the fields UI.
+Changes to the **Format** field in the dictionary will override the **Format** value in the fields UI.

 <img src="../assets/custom_data_format2_matt.png"  style="width:800px" class="border"></img>